Date of Degree

 Includes bibliographical references (pages 48-51).

 Copyright 2011 Matthew Lucas Hibbs

 Hibbs, Matthew Lucas.
-"Capture velocity with slot entry to conical hood." thesis, University of Iowa, 2011.
+"Capture velocity with slot entry to conical hood."
+MS (Master of Science) thesis, University of Iowa, 2011.